savagelysubtle/the_aichemist_codex/docs/index.rst

 *Intelligent File Management and Knowledge Extraction System*

-The Aichemist Codex is an advanced file management and knowledge extraction system designed to transform how you interact with your files and documents.
+The AIchemist Codex is a powerful AI-enhanced codebase exploration and understanding tool.
 It leverages AI and machine learning to provide intelligent file organization, content analysis, and relationship mapping.

 Key Features